 The technical advice should be delivered to the European Commission within four months after the entry into force of the Regulation.

-Under the Benchmarks Regulation, ESMA will publish a register of administrators and third country benchmarks, in accordance with Article 36 of the Benchmarks Regulation.
+Under the Benchmarks Regulation, ESMA publishes a register of administrators and third country benchmarks, in accordance with Article 36 of the Benchmarks Regulation.

-ESMA will start publishing this list of Administrators and third country benchmarks as of 1 January 2018 the date of entry into application of Article 36 of the Benchmarks Regulation.
+ESMA started publishing this list of Administrators and third country benchmarks on 3 January 2018 with the entry into application of Article 36 of the Benchmarks Regulation.

 Please click here to access the list.